What Does Fire Communications Do?

 How Can I Become a Dispatcher?Both entry-level and experienced applicants are encouraged to apply as a Public Safety Radio Dispatcher Trainee.
 We have an intensive training program for both the entry-level and experienced dispatchers.
 If you are considering embarking on the road to a rewarding career as a public safety dispatcher, here is some additional information to consider:

 - Most of the work we do is verbal.

 - We must be able to multitask.

-- We need to interact with many different people on a daily basis.
+- We need to interact with many different people daily.

-- We serve a diverse, multicultural, multilingual community.
+- We serve a diverse, multicultural, and multilingual community.
 Bilingual candidates are encouraged to apply.